keithbuhler/keithbuhler.github.io/quotebook.md

 5. "The universe-wide microphysical machine, the integrated realm of microscopic particles that forms the substance of reductionist fantasies, is not the product of naturalistic inquiry, but a supernatural construct of the scientific dreamer."
 (Dupre, "The Miracle of Monism" Naturalism in Question, Harvard: 2004. p.
 52)
 6. Graham Harman rejects scientism on account of its anthropocentrism: "[T]here’s a more insidious form of human-centric ontology, as found in many version of scientism.
 On the one hand, scientism insists that human consciousness is nothing special, and should be naturalized just like everything else.
 On the other hand, it also wants to preserve knowledge as a special kind of relation to the world quite different from the relations that raindrops and lizards have to the world.
 Another of putting it… for all their gloating over the fact that people are pieces of matter just like everything else, they also want to claim that the very status of that utterance is somehow special.
 For them, raindrops know nothing and lizards know very little, and some humans are more knowledgeable than others.
 This is only possible because thought is given a unique ability to negate and transcend immediate experience, which inanimate matter is never allowed to do in such theories, of course.
 In short, for all its noir claims that the human doesn’t exist, it elevates the structure of human thought to the ontological pinnacle.” (http://ecologywithoutnature.blogspot.com/2011/10/harman-on-anthropocentrism.html)
 7. The appeal of materialism lies precisely in this, in its claim to be natural metaphysics within the bounds of science.
 That a doctrine which promises to gratify our ambition (to know the noumenal) and our caution (not to be unscientific) should have great appeal is hardly something to be wondered at.
 (Putnam (1983), p.210)
+8. Thesis: If all truth is subjective or relative to the culture or observer, then even scientific claims are subjective; but if even some scientific claims are objectively true, then at least some of the philosophical assumptions upon which those scientific claim depend are also objectively true.
+Hence, scientism and subjectivism are both refuted, in an instant, upon a bit of reflection.
+People like Feyaraband took the former premise to heart and deconstruct even natural scientific methods and conclusions.
+They deflate the pretensions of modern science and debunk its more arrogant claims.
+On the latter claim, some pro-science folks are honest but more need to be.